 All you can really do is embrace it, love it, and enjoy the ride.

-This also leads me to another solopreneur idea or lesson that many might not consider when getting started or thinking of getting started.
+This also leads me to another business idea or lesson that many might not consider when getting into how to start a business or thinking of getting started.

 It’s a small sacrifice now that can give you a better chance for success down the road, and something I did (almost by accident) that I’m really happy about looking back.